strangelove-ventures/mandrake/packages/mcp/README.md

 ## Overview

-The MCP package provides management for Model Context Protocol servers in Mandrake.
+The MCP package provides management for Model Context Protocol servers.
 It handles server lifecycle, communication transport, tool discovery and invocation, error handling, and log management.
-This package enables Mandrake to connect with external tools like filesystem access, git operations, and web requests through a standardized protocol.
+This package enables connection with external tools like filesystem access, git operations, and web requests through a standardized protocol.

 ## Core Concepts